 This robust concept minimizes energy requirements and allows for a low level of technology in the building.

-Photovoltaic systems on the new building, on parking areas and on the existing building make it possible to gain a high rate of self-supply with electricity, which reduces the CO2 emissions of the district office to a minimum.
+Photovoltaic systems on the new building, on parking areas, and the existing building make it possible to gain a high rate of self-supply with electricity, which reduces the CO2 emissions of the district office to a minimum.